 Team Akakura Newsletter

-This term we will be exploring the key concept of Diversity further through our inquiry topics.
-This will focus on the children being able to show an understanding of themselves, their whanau, community, and country.
-Some classes will also be looking into the Treaty of Waitangi and looking into the diversity of life and life processes.
+This term we will be exploring the key concept of change through our inquiry topics.
+This will focus on the children being able to show an understanding of change throughout history and chemical and physical changes in science.